 Where the Story Begins…

-Orangenius’s CEO, Grace Cho, was linked to Creative Circle’s CMO Adam Bleibtreu through a mutual connection, a local New York recruiter.
-Upon meeting, it was clear that Orangenius and Creative Circle would form a natural partnership.
-Orangenius is an online networking platform for the creative community; a place where creatives can manage their career with dynamic portfolios, bios and other asset management tools.
+Artrepreneur’s CEO, Grace Cho, was linked to Creative Circle’s CMO Adam Bleibtreu through a mutual connection, a local New York recruiter.
+Upon meeting, it was clear that Artrepreneur and Creative Circle would form a natural partnership.
+Artrepreneur is an online networking platform for the creative community; a place where creatives can manage their career with dynamic portfolios, bios and other asset management tools.
 Creative Circle is a specialized staffing agency that connects those very people with companies seeking talent on a full-time or freelance basis.
-Orangenius and Creative Circle decided that their first collaboration together could be a co-branded Twitter chat: Resume 101.
+Artrepreneur and Creative Circle decided that their first collaboration together could be a co-branded Twitter chat: Resume 101.
 The chat would discuss some of the most relevant strategies for getting your resume in shape, a necessary tool if you want to thrive as a creative entrepreneur.

 While each company provides different sorts of opportunities for creatives, they both provide content to their audiences to help them obtain valuable guidance on their careers.
 The co-branded Twitter chat was designed to use that common goal to foster a partnership through active participation and collaboration.

 How to engage quickly with followers